 Then, when users call or email to say they’ve forgotten their password, start with user verification.
 I.e., verify that the user is the owner of the account.
 And make sure your verification process is hard for hackers to infiltrate.
 That means don’t use common security questions.
 Traditional questions like mother’s maiden name, the user’s high school, or the employee’s hire date—that’s information that can easily be discovered online by cyber criminals.

 Ideally, use multi-factor authentication (MFA) to verify users.
-MFA that requires a card key or that requires the user to respond to an email or text, i.e. device in hand, is preferred.
+MFA that requires a card key or that requires the user to respond to an email or text, i.e. device in hand, is preferred for efficient identity and access management.
 If that’s not possible, ask a series of questions that rely on personal information that’s not easy for a hacker to find.

 Some help desks respond to password reset requests by providing a temporary password.
 This isn’t the preferred approach because it means at least two people know the password and it requires conveying a temporary password, which opens an opportunity for infiltration.